Janamou/android-testing-codelab/01-uiautomator/README.md

 #### Open the apps screen

-Find the view with "Apps" description, validate it, click on it and wait.
+Find the view with "Apps" description, validate it, click on it and wait for a new window.
 We have already seen this in our previous test.

 ```java
 // Home screen apps button